Calculatorbudy Official Logo

 Discounts vs. Sales Tax

-In almost all cases (in the US and many other regions), the discount is applied to the subtotal first.
-Sales tax is then calculated based on the new, discounted price.
-This is beneficial for the consumer because you pay less tax.
+In most regions, the **discount is applied to the subtotal first**.
+Sales tax is then calculated based on the new, lower price.
+This reduces the total tax you owe.

 Frequently Asked Questions (FAQ)

-How do I calculate a 30% discount on a calculator?
+How do I calculate a 20% discount quickly?

-How do I calculate the original price if I know the sale price?
+How do I work backwards to find the original price?

-Disclaimer: This calculator is for educational and informational purposes only.
-While we strive for accuracy, prices and discounts may vary based on store policies, regional taxes, and specific terms and conditions.
-Always double-check calculations before making significant financial decisions.
+**Disclaimer:** This calculator is for educational and informational purposes only.
+While we strive for accuracy, actual prices may vary based on store policies and regional taxes.
+Always verify results before purchasing.